The Hidden Cost of downtime: How Unplanned Outages Destroy Revenue

 This is the most financially damaging part of unplanned downtime.
 If your site normally produces $20,000 worth of product during a morning shift and your boiler or cooling system fails for three hours, that’s $7,000–$10,000 of revenue simply gone.
 Even if production resumes, those three hours’ worth of output are gone for good.

-2. Wasted Labour — Paying Teams to Stand Still
+2. Wasted Labour and the Cost of Paying Teams to Stand Still

 Wages don’t stop when the plant does.
 Operators, packers, supervisors, trades, and maintenance staff remain on the clock whether they’re working or waiting.
 In plants with multiple shifts or 24/7 operations, the labour component of downtime costs can easily reach thousands per hour.